A new class of non-stationary Gaussian fields with general smoothness on metric graphs

 \subsection{Regularity of the field}

 As mentioned in the introduction, a key property of Gaussian random fields is their ability to exhibit varying degrees of regularity.
-While the existence result in the previous section establishes the existence of solutions, it does not address their smoothness.
+While Proposition \ref{prp:existence} establishes the existence of solutions, it does not address their smoothness.
 Our goal here is to investigate the regularity of these solutions.
-The parameter $\alpha$ plays a critical role in determining regularity; however, due to the way $\tau$ appears in \eqref{eq:spde}, additional assumptions on $\tau$ are required to achieve a desired level of regularity.
-This observation is particularly relevant for practical applications, as we will illustrate later.
+The parameter $\alpha$ plays a critical role in determining regularity.
+However, due to the way $\tau$ appears in \eqref{eq:spde}, additional assumptions on $\tau$ are required to achieve a desired level of regularity.
+This observation is particularly relevant for practical applications, as we will see later.

+\begin{remark} Throughout this work, smoothness is understood in terms of sample path regularity.
+Mean-square regularity is not discussed separately, as it is a strictly weaker notion for Gaussian processes and therefore follows automatically.
+Classical covariance-based characterizations of smoothness, which are typically derived under stationarity assumptions, are not directly applicable in this setting due to the non-stationary nature of the proposed models.
+Instead, smoothness is controlled through the fractional power of the defining differential operator, as is standard in SPDE formulations of non-stationary Gaussian processes. \end{remark}

-We distinguish between two types of regularity: \emph{local regularity}, which examines the regularity of the field when restricted to individual edges, and \emph{global regularity}, which considers the regularity across the entire metric graph.
+We distinguish between two types of regularity: \emph{local regularity}, which examines the regularity of the field when restricted to individual edges, and \emph{global regularity}, which considers the regularity on the entire metric graph.
 The main result concerning local regularity is presented below.
-In the result and later, when we state that a Gaussian process $u$ belongs to a function space $F$ we mean that there exists a modification of $ u $ such that the sample paths of the modified field belong to $ F $.
+In the result and later, when we state that a Gaussian process $u$ belongs to a function space $F$ we mean that there exists a modification of $ u $ such that the sample paths of the modified field belong to $F$.